Damaniel/DamPBN/README.md

 # Damaniel's Pixel By Number
 ![Title screen](https://user-images.githubusercontent.com/1784332/170628024-9f7f6ee1-70ab-44e0-99c3-d670a45a9e28.png)

-This is an in-progress paint by number game.
+This is a paint by number game.
 Think something like the mobile game Cross Stitch World, or something like actual diamond painting.

-While the game is playable, it's far from complete.
+While I'm not ready to call the game 'complete', I believe that all of the planned functionality is in.

 ### Requirements